nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

     :param bytearray,bytes hypothetical: Pass a potential `chunk()` of data to this parameter to calculate the resulting left over length in bytes.
 This parameter is optional.
-    :returns: An `int` representing the length of available bytes for the a single payload.
+    :returns: An `int` representing the length of available bytes for a single payload.

     .. versionchanged:: 2.0.0